Reviews You Can Rely On

 Measured Charge Time 58 min

 The Craftsman V20 1/2-In Drill/Driver isn't our top recommendation if you are shopping on a budget and looking to use this tool as the foundation for your eventual cordless tool collection.
 We don't think the library of compatible tools is as popular or readily available as other battery systems, and it's overall much smaller as well.
-Combined with the fact that you usually only get a single battery, we suggest investing a bit more if you plan to procure more cordless versions of your favorite tools in the future.
+Combined with the fact that you usually only get a single battery to use across multiple tools, we suggest investing a bit more if you plan to procure more cordless versions of your favorite tools in the future.
 Despite that, we were overall impressed with the performance of the Craftsman given its affordable nature and would readily recommend it if you're planning to buy only a drill.
 Of course, if the craftsman is still a little outside of your budget, you might consider the even more affordable Black+Decker 20V Max Drill/Driver LDX120C.
 The Black+Decker also features a compact design with a 20V boost to match.
-Although it follows in the shadow of the Craftsman, we think this is still a solid option for beginners that slashes the price in half compared to most others in this lineup.
-We can't deny those numbers!
+However, it follows in the shadow of the Craftsman, and if you can spare the extra couple of bucks, the Craftsman is a good purchase that won't drain your pockets.

 Read more: Craftsman V20 1/2-In.
 Drill/Driver Kit CMCD700C1 review